Auto Trader cars

 So, when you take a short trip, the alternator may not get enough time to recharge the battery again.
 Thus, frequent short trips can damage your car’s battery.

-6. Loose cables or corroded battery terminals
+6. You've got loose cables or corroded battery terminals

 Your car battery has positive and negative terminals, to which cables are attached.
 Before doing any maintenance work on your car it is standard practice to disconnect these for safety reasons.